limjiaxiang/doggo-cv-chatbot/README.md

 Data Science Process:<br/>
 <br/>

+Update 10/07/2018:
+1. Used Python as backend for Telegram Bot, using Telegram Bot API
+2. Loads model, downloads images sent to the bot onto memory and predicts breed using it
+3. Set timeout to reduce memory consumption
+4. To-do:
+	- Find free deployment service to host code
+	- To improve model
+	  1. Retrain with inclusion of non-dog class
+	  2. 100 more images per dog breed from other sources
+	- Include MongoDB backend that stores downloaded images (For delta training)
+	- Include option for user to inform the bot about whether the prediction is accurate, if inaccurate then provide the option for user to specify the breed of the dog

 Update 09/07/2018:
 1. Downloaded ~90-100 images per class (max limit of 100 search results per search from Google Search)
 	- Resized images to 250x250 upon completion of download for each image to reduce HD memory usage